AFSC-Shellfish-Assessment-Program/crabpack/README.md

-This R package generates the standard design-based indices of catch per unit effort, abundance, and biomass from NOAA-NMFS-AFSC-RACE-SAP Eastern Bering Sea Shelf (from 1975) and Northern Bering Sea Shelf (from 2010) bottom trawl survey data.
+This R package generates the standard design-based indices of catch per unit effort, abundance, and biomass from NOAA-NMFS-AFSC-RACE-SAP Eastern Bering Sea Shelf (from 1975) and Northern Bering Sea Shelf (from 2010) bottom trawl survey data. **This package is still under development, please submit an issue if you come across a bug.**

 ## Installation Instructions